D067659/tpmc_documentation/evaluation/delete_function_usecase.md

 7. The user clicks on "Delete Function".
 8. The user confirms the warning pop-up to delete the selected Function irrevocably.

+### Postconditions
+1. The Function is delted in the database.
+2. A new Function with the same name can be created now.

 ### Evaluation
 #### Task
 You, as an advanced user, notices that the function has two times the same field and want to delete it.
 Delete an existing Function based on the following information:

 In the list, select the Function `Typo - Delete me`, click on "Show Detail" and switch to edit mode.
-Notice, that there are two times the same field.
+Notice, that there are two duplicate fields.
 Delete the Function by clicking on "Delete Function" and confirm the warning pop-up.

 #### Control criteria
-The Function is removed from the users account in the database.
+The Function is removed from the user's account in the database.
 Thus, it should be not discoverable anymore when searching the available Functions list in "Manage Functions".